Speaker Bagbin urges Commonwealth Parliamentarians to uphold democratic principles | Ghana News Agency

 By Iddi Yire

-He said as members of the CPA, there were a set of values and principles that brought them together, as enunciated in the Charter.
+He said as members of the CPA, there was a set of values and principles that brought them together, as enunciated in the Charter.

 The CPA is an international network of 180 Commonwealth Parliaments and Legislatures working together to strengthen the Commonwealth’s commitment to the highest standards of democratic governance.